hyperledger-labs/fabric-builder-k8s/README.md

 In the `fabric-samples/test-network-k8s` directory...

+Make sure the `build` directory exists, which should be created by the `./network channel create` command.
-Configure the `peer` command environment, e.g. for org1, peer1
+Then configure the `peer` command environment, e.g. for org1, peer1

 ```shell
 export FABRIC_CFG_PATH=${PWD}/config/org1